 stairs and we added pathways of non skid throw rugs on the hardwood in the

 house so he could have better footing.
-For most of 2016 he just deteriorated behind.
+For most of 2016 he went

 He became incontinent; daily "dog laundry" was the routine.
 Eventually I did get him a bellyband (diaper that velcroes